Mellanox/mkt/docs/mkt_run.1.md

 physical machine, not in another VM.
 Although nested KVM virtualization exists it is an advanced feature that requires special setup.

+## NETWORKING

+When **mkt run** detects it is operating on the Mellanox lab network, and it detects a br0 interface (which must be bridged to the lab network) it selects a free IP from the set of addresses assigned to the hypervisor and launches a new VM instance with this MAC connected to the bridge.

+Multiple instances of **mkt run** can be run in parallel, and it automatically avoids re-using addresses assigned to existing instances.
+Use **docker ps** and **docker kill** to manage running instances of **mkt run**, particularly if they have been backgrounded by a ssh connection drop.

 # MKT

 Part of the **mkt(1)** suite